 \section{Spectral sequence from odd Khovanov homology to plane Floer homology}

-The spectral sequence from odd Khovanov homology of the mirror image of a knot to plane Floer homology of the branched double cover of the knot fits into the framework of Khovanov-Floer theory \cite{baldwin2019functoriality}.
-By iteratively applying the surgery exact triangle, one shows that the plane Floer homology of the branched double cover is chain homotopic to the corresponding surgery cube, and the spectral sequence is induced from the cube filtration.
+The spectral sequence from the odd Khovanov homology of the mirror image of a knot to the plane Floer homology of the branched double cover of the knot fits into the framework of a Khovanov-Floer theory \cite{baldwin2019functoriality}.
+By iteratively applying the surgery exact triangle, one shows that the plane Floer homology of the branched double cover is chain homotopic to the corresponding surgery cube, and the spectral sequence is induced by the cube filtration.
 Throughout this section, we assume all links are oriented.